AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 #### Outliers

 Not every box has outliers: they are optional values that belong to a category, but do not fit the range between the low and the high values.
-You can adjust the appearance, type, and size of outliers (in normal state, on hover, and on select) by using the following methods:
+You can adjust the appearance, type, and size of outliers (in the normal state, on hover, and on select) by using the following methods:

 * {api:anychart.core.cartesian.series.Box#outlierMarkers}outlierMarkers(){api}
 * {api:anychart.core.cartesian.series.Box#hoverOutlierMarkers}hoverOutlierMarkers(){api}